tanersener/ffmpeg-video-slideshow-scripts/README.md

 In this ordering scheme too many streams/statements wait in the buffer queue, which generates these two warnings.
 If you want to resolve them change the order of statements inside `filter_complex` and use new streams immediately after they are created.

+>Past duration 0.xyz too large

+Currently `push_box` and `box_in` transitions print this warning. `setpts=0.5*PTS` statements used inside the scripts cause this.
+If you know how to remove it safely please submit an issue.

 ## Useful Links